HackerYou/HYFallBootcamp2014/1-HTML-CSS/12-best_practices.md

 **cmd⌘ on mac, ctrl on windows**

+###Lists or divs?
+Remember, HTML is used to describe the meaning of the content to the browser.
+A `<div>` has no meaning and is used purely to put a box around an element to style it.
+Often, divs are used to style multiple elements that share the same styles when a list can be used instead.
+It 	can give the content more semantic meaning as well as provide an alternate way to add CSS.

 ## Organizing CSS

 CSS can become a tangled mess if isn't managed properly.
 You might have multiple selectors styling the same element.
 You change the font-size but it doesn't do anything because the style is being re-defined somewhere else.